Hyder47/Machine-Learning---Sales-Prediction/README.md

 DecisionTree Regressor
 Random Forest Regressor

-**Note: Due to size limitations, file could not be uploaded.
+**Note: Due to size limitations, the data file could not be uploaded.